 Each student has a faculty advisor whose role is to counsel about registration procedures, course selections, academic requirements, and regulations.
 The student is expected to obtain the advisor’s counsel and approval before registration, withdrawal, election of pass/fail option, and/or change in credit/audit status.

 Change of Registration

-All changes of registration must be approved with the signature of the advisor.
-In most instances, registration for a course will not be permitted after the course has been in session for one full week.
-With the permission of the advisor, a student may withdraw from a course.
+Change of registration, including pass/fail elections, changes of course hours credit, changes from credit to audit and vice versa, must be approved by signature of the advisor.
+In most instances, registration for a course shall not be permitted after the course has been in session for one full week.
+With the permission of the advisor, a student may withdraw from a course during the first 10 weeks of the semestser.
+However, first time, first-semester freshmen may withdraw from a course at any time through the last day of semester classes with permission of the advisor.
 A fee is charged for every course change added at the student’s request after the publicized Add/Drop Period (the first full week of classes).

 Students wishing to transfer from one major to another must complete a change of major form available in the Registrar’s Office.
 It must be signed by the chair of the department of the student’s current registration and the chair of the department to which the student wishes to transfer.

 At Lebanon Valley College, the academic program is the centerpiece of the student’s experi- ence.
 Commitments to one’s academic program take priority over other obligations, College sponsored or otherwise.
 Regular attendance at all courses is essential to academic success.
 It is the student’s responsibility to attend class and to be accountable for all work missed in the event of being absent from class.
 Faculty are not obligated in any way whatsoever to make special arrangements for any student who is absent from class.